denis-kakacka-tg/DKDataSources/README.md

 ```

 # Usage
-When using `DKDataSources` you need to meet some requirements to make it work.
+You need to meet some requirements to make it work.
 First of all you need `enum` conforming to `DKCellType` protocol.
 This `enum` will hold all possible `cells` and additional info for every cell for register and dequeue.

 ```swift
 enum CellType: DKCellType {